 "The crisis cannot be solved with the same kind of education that helped create the problems."

-At Oak and Orca's first graduation ceremony in 2004, Principal and Founder Kara Woodcock presented Founder Jim Prentice with an Honourary Diploma for his contributions to the school and its community.
+At Oak and Orca's first graduation ceremony in 2014, Principal and founder, Kara Woodcock, presented founder, Jim Prentice, with an honorary diploma for his contributions to the school and its community.

-In 1999, Jim had retired from a life in higher education as a physics professor, and was looking for a new challenge.
-He helped found Oak and Orca School that year, and, as a volunteer mentor, Jim inspired children and adults alike to learn together about both teaching and learning.
+In 1999, Jim had retired from a life in higher education as a physics professor and was looking for a new challenge.
+He helped found Oak and Orca School that year and, as a volunteer mentor, Jim inspired children and adults alike to learn together about both teaching and learning.
 He had a vision to trust the children and to steadily support them as they learned and grew.
-People transitioned into and out of the school community, but Jim was a constant for Oak and Orca's early years, cycling up the hill to the school every day and asking, "What shall we learn today?"
-And through his most patient and gentle guidance, children did learn; and so did Jim.
+While others transitioned in and out of the school community, Jim was a constant through Oak and Orca's early years.
+He cycled up the hill to school every day asking "What shall we learn today?"
+Through his most patient and gentle guidance, children did learn, and so did Jim.

 Learning is messy.
-Natural learning doesn't follow neat routines or organized methods, natural learning takes it's own path with bends, switchbacks and forks.
-Sometimes the only route is up.
-But with a bit of guidance, natural learning will take you all the way to where you want to go, or maybe to where you least expect it!
+Natural learning doesn't follow neat routines or organised methods.
+Rather, natural learning takes its own path with bends, switchbacks, and forks.
+Sometimes the only route is up, but, with a bit of guidance, natural learning will take you all the way to where you want to go, or maybe to where you least expect it!

 Blended learning is any opportunity where home-learning is paired with a group or classroom experience.
 We offer several blended options for children wanting to meet together for learning opportunities as part of their home-learning experience.
 Many students choose to attend Oak and Orca School one or two days per week and pursue home-learning experiences the rest of the week.
-A few students attend four days, and home-learn the fifth day.
-New this year, our Forest School program offers two days a week in the forest at Mound Douglas Park (at the foot of Pkols) and three days home-learning.
+A few students attend four days and home-learn on the fifth day.